Drawing from plants and flowers

 By the end of this course you should be able to...

-- Apply skills in observational study using a range of drawing media
+- Apply skills in observational study using paint.

-- Use line, tone, and texture as expressive and descriptive elements
+- Use colour, tone, and texture, as expressive and descriptive elements

 What level is the course and do I need any particular skills?

 Beginners are welcome but some experience of drawing or painting is useful.

 How will I be taught, and will there be any work outside the class?

 Group and one to one tuition, demonstrations and looking at images from other artists.
 The course will be hands on, with a bit of discussion to facilitate the understanding of why we do things in certain ways.
 The use of a sketchbook to record your thoughts and develop your work will be encouraged, and basic research methods discussed.

 Are there any other costs?
 Is there anything I need to bring?